AskuRZ-1/Querooze/README.md

 3. Run the program: `python Querooze.py`

 ## Contributors
-This project was developed by [AskuRZ](https://github.com/AskuRZ-1).
+This project was developed by [AskuRZ](https://github.com/AskuRZ-1) 👤

 ## Help and Support
 If you have any questions or need assistance, feel free to open an issue in the GitHub repository.
 We're here to help! 🤝

-## Acknowledgments
-Thank you for choosing Querooze!
-We hope it will be useful to you! 🌟

 ---